Ray Scapinello

-Raymond Angelo Joseph "Scampy" Scapinello (born November 5, 1946) is a former National Hockey League linesman, known for having the longest on-ice career of anyone in the history of the NHL.
+Raymond Angelo Joseph Scapinello (born November 5, 1946) is a former National Hockey League linesman, known for having the longest on-ice career of anyone in the history of the NHL.

 Early life

 Ray Scapinello grew up in Glen Christie, Ontario, located between Guelph and Hespeler in Ontario, Canada.
 Glen Christie had a population of approximately 80 and was built around a Quarry.
 Ray is the son of Dorothy and George "Sonny" Scapinello.
 He has one older sister, Dianne, one younger brother, Dougie, and a nephew, Adam.
 Scapinello played hockey growing up and earned the nickname "Scampy" due to his small stature and exceptional skating ability.
 Despite being a skilled skater, Scapinello never made it into professional hockey, and had stopped playing by the age of 21.